YoungSDE/blender2motor/README.md

   - `matplotlib`

 ## 🎥 Usage Guide
-Detailed setup and usage instructions are available in the video tutorial.
+Detailed setup and usage instructions are available in the video tutorial.(Should be uploaded very soon)